JohnForster/forsters_game_of_life/README.md

 # John ~~Conway~~ Forster's Game of Life
-An implementation of [Conway's game of life](https://en.wikipedia.org/wiki/Conway's_game_of_life) in Javascript and React, written in two days by John Forster as part of the Makers' Academy course.
+An implementation of [Conway's game of life](https://en.wikipedia.org/wiki/Conway's_game_of_life) in Javascript and React, by John Forster as part of the Makers' Academy course.
+This was my first solo project in React, and was written in two days.

 ## The rules
 The game consists of a grid of cells, which can be either alive or dead.
 After setting up the initial state,